Saturday, July 2, 2011

 1965: Cher had her first solo hit debut on the chart as "All I Really Want To Do" made the list.

 1965: The Four Tops first rose to #1 on this date with "I Can't Help Myself".
-It was a great Top 10 with "Satisfaction" rising to #2 while "Mr. Tambourine Man" from the Byrds fell from #1 to #3.
+It was a great Top 10 with the Rolling Stones' "Satisfaction" rising to #2 while "Mr. Tambourine Man" from the Byrds fell from #1 to #3.
 Sam the Sham & the Pharaohs were at 4 with "Wooly Bully", Herman's Hermits stayed at 5 with "Wonderful World" and the Yardbirds edged up with "For Your Love".
-The Rest of the Top 10: Johnny Rivers with "Seventh Son", Elvis at #8 with "Crying in the Chapel", Barbara Mason entered the Top 10 with "Yes, I'm Ready" and Jackie DeShannon posted the first Top 10 of her career with "What the World Needs Now Is Love".
+The Rest of the Top 10: Johnny Rivers with "Seventh Son", Elvis at #8 with "Crying In The Chapel", Barbara Mason entered the Top 10 with "Yes, I'm Ready" and Jackie DeShannon posted the first Top 10 of her career with "What the World Needs Now Is Love".

 1966: The Grateful Dead played the Fillmore Auditorium in San Francisco.